 About the Meraki Access Control Policy

 Meraki MX devices may have been managed by the Meraki dashboard before you onboard to CDO and the device may already have some outbound rules.
 These rules will appear as access control rules in CDO.
-You can modify these rules and create additional rules within the access control policy
+You can modify these rules and create additional rules within the access control policy.
+To customize your access control policy, create and attach objects.
+See the related articles at the bottom for more information.

 Manage the Meraki Access Control Policy